Cristina Fernández de Kirchner: Legal charges

-On 6 December 2022, the Court of First Instance found de Kirchner guilty of "fraudulent administration" over the awarding of a public works contract to a friend, businessman Lázaro Báez.
+In December 2022, the Court of First Instance found Fernández de Kirchner guilty of "fraudulent administration" over the awarding of a public works contract to Báez.
 The court sentenced Fernández de Kirchner to six years in prison and a lifetime ban from holding public office for corruption.
-She has temporary immunity and will be able to remain free due to her current role as a vice president, and can appeal the verdict.
-She denied the allegations against her and confirmed that she will not run for reelection in 2023.
+She had temporary immunity and was able to remain free due to her role as a vice president and could appeal the verdict.
+She denied the allegations against her and stated that she would not run for reelection in 2023.
+In November 2024, a federal appeals court in Buenos Aires upheld the guilty verdict and sentence.
+In June 2025, the Supreme Court upheld Fernández de Kirchner's six-year imprisonment and a lifetime ban from public office.
+She was allowed to serve her sentence at her private residence.
+In November 2025, a federal court ordered the forfeiture of nearly $500 million in assets and properties from Kirchner and several relatives and associates.